MeanderingNinja/LitterLog-DataPipeline/README.md

 ```

-# Building the Project from Source (Tested to work 20230228).
+# Building the Project from Source
 ## Before building, make sure:
 - The postgres database is set up with the target role, database, and password (should match `DATABASE_URL` in `.env`).
 - (Optional) [The metabase service](https://github.com/emma-jinger/Set-Up-a-Service-on-Ubuntu) has been configured, with the metabase unit file located at `/etc/systemd/system/metabase.service` and the service environment variable file at `/etc/default/metabase`, defining its setup.
 This configuration allows for effortless data viewing.